Pran-prog/notes/README.md

 # notes
-how to to make notes and save it
+help to to make notes and save it